 Fisher Offshore (JFO) has successfully completed a slipover jacket removal as part of a wider

 decommissioning programme on one of the world’s largest offshore oilfields.

 Project scope specified use of an internal cutting system with capability to cut the piles to a

 minimum of 1.5mtr below seabed level.
 Each pile was estimated at 19mm WT and 23mtr in length.

 JFO created immediate cost and time savings for the client by mobilising from its base in KSA,

-deploying its UHP abrasive water jet internal cutting system capable of delivering speed, reliabilty
+deploying its UHP abrasive water jet internal cutting system capable of delivering speed, reliability

-JFO’s knowledge and experience were ably demonstrated during first deployment with an unforseen
+JFO’s knowledge and experience were ably demonstrated during first deployment with an unforeseen

 protrusion within the pile at 9mtr.
 Mitigating risk, avoiding delay and associated cost, the JFO team